 However, predictions from intranuclear cascade models for protons in the kinetic-energy range relevant to KDAR neutrinos must be interpreted with great care.
 Investigations of hadronic final-state interactions in neutrino–nucleus reactions have found substantial differences among different cascade-model predictions, and they also point to limitations of the semiclassical treatment at such low nucleon energies, where the Compton wavelength becomes comparable to the nuclear size~\cite{PhysRevD.104.053006,PhysRevC.110.054611}.

-All theoretical cross sections shown in Fig.~\ref{fig:not_smeared} vanish below the neutron emission threshold of 18.7 MeV, as expected within our RDWIA models.
+All the quasielastic contributions, which dominate the results shown in Fig.~\ref{fig:not_smeared}, vanish below the neutron emission threshold of 18.7 MeV, as expected within our RDWIA models.
 However, the experimental data exhibit nonzero values even at energies below this threshold.

 The presence of cross section below threshold may be attributed to nuclear structure effects, correlations, and also to the finite energy resolution of the detector.
 We simulate the detector smearing with a Gaussian distribution centered at $E_{\textnormal{vis}}$ and with a width $\sigma = 0.025\times E_{\textnormal{vis}}$.
 This $2.5\%$ energy smearing is quoted in~\cite{mar25} to be a plausible estimate of the minimum energy resolution of the JSNS$^2$ detector.